harllee/jessicaharllee.com/_work/primary-color-filtering.markdown

 <div class="mt-sm-4 mb-sm-4 ml-md-n4 mr-md-n4 text-center">
   <img src="/uploads/primary-color-filters_admin-manage-filters.jpg" class="b-1 b-gray-lightest" alt="Screenshot of the color family manager">
-  <p class="text-small italic text-center">The new tool for managing color families.</p>
+  <p class="body-caption text-center">The new tool for managing color families.</p>
 </div>

 <div class="mt-sm-4 mb-sm-4 ml-md-n4 mr-md-n4 text-center">
   <img src="/uploads/primary-color-filters_admin-edit-family.jpg" class="b-1 b-gray-lightest" alt="Screenshot of the pink color family editor">
-  <p class="text-small italic text-center">The screen for managing an individual color family.</p>
+  <p class="body-caption text-center">The screen for managing an individual color family.</p>
 </div>

 Finally, we built new tools for managing families.
 Managing a color family was focused around managing the appearance of the family filters.
 Merch could reorder the color family filters, create new color families, and organize all of the colors that were a part of the family.